databrary/presentations/jlsc-15/jlsc.md

 Librarians, with their strengths in metadata creation and standardization across domains, can help reduce the barriers to sharing that often plague the dissemination of data, particularly where research cultures differ drastically across domains (MacMillian, 2014).
 Not only does a librarian working with researchers help in building a better repository, but a librarian whose role is embedded in and informed by working with researchers can ensure better material description and documentation.
 This results in more productive research outcomes (Federer, 2013).
-Some predict that the role of liaison librarians in data repository building will increase: Researchers will welcome assistance in reducing the burden of describing and preparing data for preservation, and this will convince more researchers to contribute data (McClure, Level, Cranston,Oehlerts, & Culbertson, 2014).
+Some predict that the role of liaison librarians in data repository building will increase: Researchers will welcome assistance in reducing the burden of describing and preparing data for preservation, and this will convince more researchers to contribute data (McClure, Level, Cranston, Oehlerts, & Culbertson, 2014).
 The Databrary team's experiences working with investigators to curate archival data bear out these predictions.

 New practices for managing workflows involving technology and metadata creation will be needed to develop successful data repositories.
 Research data includes diverse materials related to scholarly process and scholarly products.